Cal-CS-61A-Staff/course_deploy/README.md

 files for it will be deleted.

-- The website will be built whenever code is pushed to master (or a different specified branch) - **not yet active**
+- The website will be built whenever code is pushed to master (or a different specified branch)

-- A staging domain will be maintained that symlinks assignment directories so that they contain a build for either the latest open PR associated with that assignment or master if there is none. - **not yet implemented**

 For performance reasons, the Dart server is only used for the build queue and the PR subdomains.
-The deployed and staged sites are hosted by Caddy.
+The deployed site is hosted by Caddy.